Hreflang Ultimate Guide – What is it, How to Implement & SEO Impacts

 </url>

-As you can see, a lot more coding is necessary.
-As your website grows, with multiple variations of content across multiple pages, the workload will increase rapidly.
 The upside to this extra effort is that the load time is not compromised.
 Again, a slow web page can cost you SEO rankings and increase bounce rates for potential users and customers.
-The sitemap is also a reference point for search engines when they are crawling your site.
-When you have alternate URLs in your sitemap, it allows them to be found more efficiently.

 How do I use Hreflang and Canonical Tags Together?

 As mentioned above, the hreflang and canonical tags have slight differences in their use and application.
 They can, however, be used in conjunction if you want to combine their applications.
-Simply add the canonical tag to each version of the page, pointing back to itself.

 Here is an example of a website with three languages.
 The English markup would look like this: